sarbogast/development/README.md

 ![](assets/browser-user-port.png)

 Hooray!
 You've got your first Sync Gateway container running.
 In the next section, we'll introduce a few more components (Couchbase Server and a Web App) that will each run in different containers.
-But first, you need to grab some source code so fire up your Git commands.
+But first, you need to grab some source code so fire up your Git!

 ## Code sharing on GitHub

-To keep it simple, we have already published the code of the different components under the **Kitchen-Sync** GitHub organisation.
+To keep it simple, I have already published the code of the different components under the **Kitchen-Sync** GitHub organisation.
 There are 3 repositories:

-- [sync-gateway]() contains the configuration file to pass to Sync Gateway instances.
+- [sync-gateway](https://github.com/Kitchen-Sync/sync-gateway) contains the configuration file to pass to Sync Gateway instances.
-- [web]() is a simple Web App built with ReactJS on the front-end and a Node.js web server that connects to the Sync Gateway REST API.
+- [web](https://github.com/Kitchen-Sync/web) is a simple Web App built with ReactJS on the front-end and a Node.js web server that connects to the Sync Gateway REST API.
-- [development]() ties all of the components together in the same directory as submodules.
+- [development](https://github.com/Kitchen-Sync/development) ties all of the components together in the same directory as submodules.
 There is also a `README.md` and `docker-compose.yml` file that will help us start all the different components very easily.

 In a new directory, run the following commands: